eosti/remote-stm32/server.md

 The server will start any time a ST-Link device is plugged into it, and will automatically exit after the ST-Link device is removed.
 It may be useful to double check everything is working as planned by using the [client install guide](client.md) to test the debugging capabilities.

+This installation also includes a UART forwarder.
+On ST-Link devices that support UART passthough, that serial device is exposed to the network.
+By default, the program expects the UART at 115200 baud -- if this is not what you want, change the appropriate variable in `install.sh`.

 ## How It Works ##

 This is based on [stlink](https://github.com/stlink-org/stlink), an open source version of the ST debugging tools.